-The Board only will investigate complaints that allege a violation of Oregon law by a Board licensee.
-Please see these examples of issues that the Board may and may not investigate.
+The Board will investigate only complaints that allege a violation of Oregon law by a Board licensee.

 You may file a complaint with the Board by using the Complaint Form or by submitting a letter to the Board that includes the following information:

 - The full name of the licensee about whom you are filing a complaint.

 - The patient's name, mailing address, telephone number and date of birth.

 - If you are not the patient, your name, address, and telephone number.

 - A description of the incident about which you are filing a complaint, including the date(s) when it happened, and where (clinic, doctor's office, hospital, nursing home).

 - Please provide as much detail about the incident as possible.

 - If any other doctors treated the patient before or after the incident, please include the names of these providers.